mommy003/MSML/README.md

 ---

 # MSML
-The MSML package is designed to determine the optimal model(s) by leveraging all available features.
+The MSML package is designed to determine the optimal model(s) by leveraging all available features (e.g. polygenic risk score (PRSs)).
 To use this package, three sets of data—training, validation, and test datasets—are required, each with an equal number of columns (refer to the inputs instruction below).
 The package initially generates all possible model configurations.
 Subsequently, in the evaluation process, we implemented a modified version of the recursive feature elimination (RFE) algorithm.
 This involves testing all model configurations to obtain optimal weights for each feature using the training dataset.
 The obtained optimal weights are then applied to the validation dataset to identify the best model configurations.
 Finally, the test dataset is used to validate the optimal model configurations.

 # INSTALLATION
 To use MSML: